-Project briefs should represent the property proposed for acquisition, not the attributes of a larger proposed project area, previously acquired phases or the general geographic area where a project is located.
-Attributes of a larger project may be discussed in the general description and in the Strategic section.
+Project briefs must represent the property proposed for acquisition, not the attributes of a larger proposed project area, previously acquired phases or the general geographic area where a project is located.
+Attributes of a larger project may be discussed in the General Description and in the Strategic section.